 Lack leaves on stretcher; Wings win in OT again

-RALEIGH, N.C.
-(AP) — Andreas Athanasiou crashed into Eddie Lack as he scored in overtime Monday night , giving the Detroit Red Wings a 4-3 victory over Carolina on a play that left the Hurricanes goalie with a frightening injury.
+As Athanasiou scored the winning goal , he crashed into the goaltender — and Lack didn’t get up.

-Lack remained down for several minutes before he was taken off on a stretcher, with both teams remaining on the ice and forming a semicircle to watch him .
-Lack flashed a thumbs-up sign as he was wheeled away.
+In a frightening end to the Detroit Red Wings’ 4-3 victory over Carolina on Monday night, Lack remained down on the ice for several minutes before he was taken off on a stretcher.

+Both teams remained on the ice and formed a semicircle to watch him .
+Lack flashed a thumbs-up as he was wheeled away, and the team released a statement saying Lack has “full feeling in his extremities” but was taken to a hospital for tests.

+Lack said via his verified Twitter account shortly before midnight that he would be discharged from the hospital overnight and that “everything looks alright.”

+“We’re not going to try to regroup.
+We are going to regroup,” Hurricanes coach Bill Peters said.
+“We’re going to come back with the right answer tomorrow, and right now, I think everyone’s thinking about their teammate, and that’s kind of where our thoughts are.

 Lack finished with 23 saves for Carolina.